th2-net/th2-docs/content/docs/getting-started/requirements/os-and-network.md

 <notice note>

-You can check accessibility of these links with browser by adding `/index.yaml` to the end of each link.
+You can check accessibility of these links via browser by adding `/index.yaml` to the end of each link.

 </notice>